Saurab-Dhir/audio_emotion_recognition/README.md

 The system provides comprehensive model development capabilities including:

 1. **Feature Selection**: Select the most relevant features using ANOVA F-value or Recursive Feature Elimination
-2. **Machine Learning Models**: Train and compare SVM, Random Forest, and XGBoost classifiers
+2. **Machine Learning Models**: Train and compare Random Forest and XGBoost classifiers
+3. **GPU Acceleration**: Use NVIDIA GPU acceleration for XGBoost models for faster training and inference
-3. **Hyperparameter Optimization**: Find optimal hyperparameters for each model type
+4. **Hyperparameter Optimization**: Find optimal hyperparameters for each model type
-4. **Model Evaluation**: Compare models using cross-validation and independent test set
+5. **Model Evaluation**: Compare models using cross-validation and independent test set
-5. **Model Selection**: Automatically select the best performing model
+6. **Model Selection**: Automatically select the best performing model

 To develop and compare traditional machine learning models: